Best Time to Visit Albania

 Located on the Adriatic coast, Durrës is known for its ancient history and stunning beaches.

-It is home to the Durrës Amphitheatre, a well-preserved Roman structure that dates back to the 2nd century and can seat up to 20,000 spectators.
+It is home to the Durrës Amphitheatre, a well-preserved Roman structure dating back to the 2nd century that can seat up to 20,000 spectators.

 Don’t forget to visit the Venetian Tower or the Archaeological Museum, which houses many ancient artifacts discovered in the area.